-3 steps to perfecting your video call for virtual events
+3 steps to perfecting your video call

 During 2020, like many AV companies, we had a marked increase in enquiries for virtual events. incorporating various elements such as a video call were with panels of presenters interacting remotely to minimise travel.

 Across all platforms, we found that one thing remains constant.
 Everyone wants top-quality audio and video coming in from the remote presenters.
 Once we confirm a good internet connection, the quality is down to the environment and camera.

 Here are our recommendations for getting the best out of your video call at home.